shabble/irssi-aspell/README.md

 Modifications by Shabble (`shabble@#irssi/Freenode`).

+## BUGS:

+* Consumes punctuation around a corrected word

 ## TODO:

 * Configuration options to select dictionaries
+ * Option to ignore nicks in channel
 * Support for saving to a user dictionary
 * __DONE__ Make the N and P keys cycle though completions > 10
 * Do something clever about checking screen width vs suggestion